-As part of the repair and restore processes consequences will be considered.
+As part of the restorative conversation, further consequences will be considered.
 They should be derived through logic and should be something that naturally or logically follows on from the action.

-Educational Consequences should allow for students to learn, rehearse or be taught so that the freedom can be returned.
+Educational consequences should allow for students to learn, rehearse or be taught so that the freedom can be returned.
 These include:

 - Completing tasks.

-- Rehearsing.

 - Assisting with repairs.

 - Educational opportunities including research.

 - Conversation and exploration.

+- Formal report (appendix C)